zipscene/unimodel-crud-routes/README.md

 # Unimodel CRUD Access Routes

-This library registers routes with a zs-api-router application for CRUD on unimodel models.
+This library registers routes with a yaar application for CRUD on unimodel models.
 These routes provide permissions evaluation, input validation, result formatting, etc.
 This library also provides a wrapper on top of unimodel models that allow for permissions evaluation in a user context without calling a route.
 This wrapper is not documented here; instead, check the